Week 4 HW: Protein Design

 | pTM | 0.129 | 0.881 |

-Note: while the structural metrics improved dramatically, this could result in a functionally incorrect protein — stability does not guarantee biological activity.
+Note: while the structural metrics improved dramatically, the redesigned protein could be functionally incorrect.
+Stability does not guarantee biological activity.

 Inverse Folding

 Roughly half of the original amino acids were preserved.
-This is a typical result for ProteinMPNN, as it seeks to optimize the sequence for the given backbone rather than simply mimicking the native sequence.
+This is typical for ProteinMPNN, which optimizes the sequence for the target backbone rather than mimicking the native sequence.

 | Metric | Original | ProteinMPNN |